 There are no plans to demolish any of the historic structures at this time.
-However, the poor condition of nursery buildings 1 and 2 and of the nursery pumphouse (HA00424, HA00425 and HA00426) indicates that DRP should document them before they deteriorate further and then consider their removal.
+However, the poor condition of the nursery buildings and of the nursery pumphouse (HA00424, HA00425, and HA00426) indicates that DRP should document them before they deteriorate further and then consider their removal.